2026 수특 영독연 14강 변형문제 (12-18번)

 17 조직의 창발적 특성인 심리적 안전감

-These groups probably varied in ____ safety.
+These groups probably ____ in psychological safety.

 18 공공 공간이 이주민에게 미치는 영향

-The sensory qualities of public space — the ____ of the sea, a familiar tree, the design of a fence, the quality of light, a soccer field — have an utmost capacity to create a connection to “home” for the new arrivals.
+The sensory qualities of public space — the smell of the sea, a familiar tree, the design of a fence, the quality of light, ____ soccer field — have an utmost capacity to create a connection to “home” for the new arrivals.

 2026 수특 영독연 14강 변형문제 (1-9번)